-About Us
+About

-Dr. Wayne L. Ryan
+Dr Wayne L. Ryan

 Dr. Ryan was born June 14, 1927, in Corning, Iowa.
 In eighth grade, a chemistry class piqued Dr. Ryan’s interest in science.
 This early fascination Dr. Ryan exhibited would end up laying the foundation for a long and fruitful career as a scientist.